bcgov/mobile-developer-guide/docs/getting_started.md

 # Getting Started

 You have an idea for an app.
 You have approval from your ministry and you're excited to start building.
-However, before diving in, please book an onboarding meeting with the Developer Experience Team at: [Developer.Experience@gov.bc.ca](mailto:Developer.Experience@gov.bc.ca).
+However, before diving in, please book an onboarding meeting with the [Developer Experience Team](contact.md).
 This meeting will help us set up your project in the mobile developer accounts.
 To make the most of our time together, please gather the information outlined below.

 ## Onboard Meeting Checklist